mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

 There are two types of LLM evaluation metrics in MLflow:

-1. Metrics relying on SaaS model (e.g., OpenAI) with prompt engineering, e.g., :py:func:`mlflow.metrics.relevance`, as called LLM-as-judge metrics.
-These  metrics are created via :py:func:`make_genai_metric` method.
+1. Metrics relying on SaaS model (e.g., OpenAI) with prompt engineering, e.g., :py:func:`mlflow.metrics.relevance`.
+These
+   metrics are created via :py:func:`make_genai_metric` method.
 For each data record, these metrics under the hood sends one prompt consisting of the following information to the SaaS model, and extract the score from model response:

    * Metrics definition.
    * Metrics grading criteria.